 - Stakeholder Management: current and potential new clients, regulators, etc.

-Keep in mind that I am not suggesting preparing an extensive PM Plan; just enough of a plan to make sure the key items are covered such as in the list above.
+Keep in mind that I am not suggesting preparing an extensive PM Plan, just enough of a plan to make sure the essential items are covered, such as in the list above.

 Deliverables (The What)